AlmeroSteyn/AlmeroSteyn.github.io/_posts/2017-03-23-accessible-react-navigation.markdown

 This is nowhere near good enough.
 Not if we want everyone to be able to use our applications.
 We are looking for a solution that will open the doors for millions more potential users to use our application.
-We are also looking for an easy solution, because making websites for everyone is easier that you think!
+We are also looking for an easy solution, because making websites that everyone can use is easier than you may think!

 We find our solution in the beautiful marriage between **React**, **Redux** and **React Router**.

 {:.info}
-*NOTE: This problem is not unique to using routing in **React** and as the solution comes from using HTML itself, it will also work in the framework or library of your choice after adapting it.*
+*NOTE: This is not unique to using routing in **React** and as the solution comes from using HTML itself, it will also work in the framework or library of your choice after adapting it.
+It is also important to mention that this is not an issue with React Router itself, as our technology stack gives us all the tools we need to implement a solution.
+The router can't, for example, automagically figure out the exact text we would want to show for each transition.*

 **Setting up our application**